Kim A. Brillante Knight, Ph.D.

 - 10 References

-Associate Professor of Emerging Media and Communication, The University of Texas at Dallas, 2016 – Present.
+Associate Professor of Critical Media Studies (formerly EMAC), The University of Texas at Dallas, 2016 – Present.

 Doctorate of Philosophy.
 English Literature.
 University of California, Santa Barbara.
 Fall 2011.